 First and foremost, a lot of us dreamers who have Ladakh on their bucket list are often hesitant given the budgetary constraints.
 A Ladakh road trip requires a huge commitment in terms of the number of days required to enjoy the place truly.
 Now, with longer the duration of any trip, the expenses are bound to add up.

-The two biggest expenses for any vacation is, of course, lodging expenses and transportation expenses.
+The two biggest expenses for any vacation are, of course, lodging expenses and transportation expenses.
 Food makes up for the third biggest chunk.
 However, that is not much of a concern for a Ladakh trip – you eat what you get, and that’s sustenance enough.

 2. You meet new people